 Statistical analysis

 All data were presented as mean ± standard deviation (SD), and analyzed using StatFlex ver.
 6 (Artech Co., Osaka, Japan).
 Comparisons of groups with and without bacteremia were performed using the non-parametric Wilcoxon signed-rank test.
 The relationships between clinical variables and both plasma LBP and fecal SCFA levels were investigated by Pearson’s correlation coefficient analysis.
 Multiple regression analysis for predicting plasma LBP level was performed using the explanatory variables of BMI, HbA1c, fasting blood glucose, C-peptide, HDL-C, high-sensitivity C-reactive protein, and IL-6, and a cutoff value of P < 0.15 was used for the stepwise procedure.
-For each multiple regression analysis, we calculated the value of the standard regression coefficient (Std), and P values < 0.05 were considered statistically significant.
+For each multiple regression analysis, we calculated the value of the standard regression coefficient (Stdβ), and P values < 0.05 were considered statistically significant.

 Expected Outcomes of the Study